-2. We form the data frame oc.cc to be used in the subsequent analysis selecting the union of the subcohort members and the case group from the data frame of the full cohort.
-After that we collect the data of the risk factors from the data storehouse for the subjects in the case-cohort data
+23. We form the data frame oc.cc to be used in the subsequent analysis selecting the union of the subcohort members and the case group from the data frame of the full cohort.
+After that we collect the data of the risk factors from the data storehouse for the subjects in the case-cohort data plot4 plot4()

 '''

 oc.cc <- subset( oc.lex, subcind==1 | chdeath ==1)

 oc.cc <- merge( oc.cc, ocX[, c("id", "smok", "tchol", "sbp")],

-+ by.x = "id", by.y = "id")
++ by ="id")

 str(oc.cc)

 '''

-3. The next five lines of R script provide a graphical illustration of the lifelines contained in the case-cohort data.
+24. Function plot4() in the same source file creates a graphical illustration of the lifelines contained in the case-cohort data.
 Lines for the subcohort non-cases are grey without bullet at exit, those for subcohort cases are blue with blue bullet at exit, and for cases outside the subcohort the lines are black and dotted with black bullets at exit.